BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 Best practices when writing a test automation script

-• Define clear test intent – Know exactly what you're testing, and focus only on that specific scenario.
+• Define clear test intent – Know exactly what you're testing and keep the scope tight.

-• Keep tests atomic – One test should verify one thing only; avoid combining multiple validations into a single script.
+• Keep tests atomic – One test should verify one thing only.

-• Use the Arrange–Act–Assert structure – Organize your script into setup, execution, and verification sections for better readability.
+• Use the Arrange–Act–Assert structure – Separate setup, execution, and validation for clarity.

-• Name tests descriptively – Use meaningful, readable names that describe what the test does and what outcome is expected.
+• Name tests descriptively – Use meaningful, readable names.

-• Avoid hardcoded data – Externalize or dynamically generate test data to reduce maintenance and prevent data conflicts.
+• Avoid hardcoded data – Externalize or dynamically generate test data.

-• Use explicit waits, not sleep – Wait for specific conditions (like visibility or clickability) instead of using fixed delays.
+• Use explicit waits, not sleep – Wait for real conditions, not fixed delays.

-• Centralize your selectors – Store element locators in one place and use stable attributes like data-testid to avoid brittle test.
+• Centralize your selectors – Store locators in one place; use stable attributes like data-testid.

 Conclusion